 If you are being harassed at an event, notice that someone else is being harassed, or have any other concerns, please contact a member of the organising team or Limmud staff (if there is a nominated welfare officer, you should try and speak to that person).
 Our team or staff will be happy to help participants contact venue security or the police if necessary, and assist those experiencing harassment to feel safe for the duration of the event.

 If a participant engages in harassing behaviour, the event organisers may take any action they deem appropriate, including warning the offender or expulsion from the event with no refund

-If you are a volunteer and you have a complaint about the conduct of anyone in the organisation, whether at an event or in any other context, you should raise this with one of the following:
+If you are a volunteer and you have a complaint about the conduct of anyone in the organisation (including event participants or presenters), whether at an event or in any other context, you should raise this with one of the following (as appropriate):

 Your complaint will be treated confidentially.
 The matter will be raised with the person about whom you are complaining in the first instance to see if any issues can be resolved, in particular if the conduct is inadvertent.
 Should that not achieve a resolution, a more formal complaint procedure will be adopted which may result in the volunteer being sanctioned, including being asked to cease their role.
 You can find our complaints procedure here.